A General Framework on Enhancing Portfolio Management with Reinforcement Learning: Reinforcement Learning Algorithm

 Then the gradient of the objective is evaluated directly using samples from the rewards from query the policy adding their respective Gaussian noise in the environment.
-In this way, evolution strategy manage to estimate the gradient of original objective function without actually taking the gradient to which people sometimes refer as gradient-free method.
-To calculate the reward of one particular noise added policy,one can simply query the environment using this policy and get a total rewards at the end of this roll out.
+In this way, evolution strategy manages to estimate the gradient of original objective function without actually taking the gradient to which is referred as gradient-free method.
+To calculate the reward of one particular noise added policy, one can simply query the environment using this policy and get a total rewards at the end of this roll out.
 Then policy can be updated using samples of this iteration and repeat the procedure until a desired reward is achieved.
+While the same deep learning structures in PGAC and PPO can be applied to the evolution strategy architecture, it would be computational expansive to have large and complex neural networks to optimize using ES.
+We will discuss the choice of neural networks for ES in the following section.